1. WHAT ARE THE DIFFERENT ATMAE CERTIFICATION PROGRAMS?

 As of January 1, 2021 individuals that have paid the exam fee, and passed any ATMAE Certification exam (not given as a group assessment exam) will be certified upon passing their exam.
 You will receive an email with instructions for viewing and downloading your certificate within 5 days of passing the exam.

 Candidates that have passed a Group Assessment Exam given by an ATMAE accredited institution must apply for ATMAE Certification.
 There is no "automatic” certification for group assessment exams.
 If you pass the exam, and want to be certified, you need to apply, meet all eligibility requirements, and pay the necessary fees.
-The initial certification fee (paid at time of initial application within one year of passing the exam) includes ATMAE membership.

 7. CAN I FIND OUT MY EXACT SCORE?